 Accomplishments

-Photo by (c) Paul Stelter
+Photo by (c) Donna Franczek

 In 2014, the Wisconsin Department of Tourism named High Cliff State Park as one of the Seven Natural Wonders in Wisconsin.
 Our board is energized and excited to keep up our efforts to support High Cliff State Park to make the park a place where people can experience the beauty and wonders of nature, relax, and refresh their spirits, and/or enjoy the many outdoor recreational activities.